-The Ethiopian Medical Journal (EMJ) is the official Journal of the Ethiopian Medical Association (EMA) devoted to the advancement and dissemination of knowledge pertaining to the broad field of medicine in Ethiopia and other developing countries.
-Prospective contributors to the Journal should take note of the instructions of Manuscript preparation and submission to EMJ as outlined below.
+The Ethiopian Medical Journal (EMJ) is open access, double-blind peer-reviewed medical journal publishing scientifically valued and influential research outputs in the area of clinical medicine, conventional modern medicine, biomedical research, Preventive Medicine, traditional medicine, and other related research in the broad area of Medicine.
+Prospective contributors to the Journal should take note of the instructions for manuscript preparation and submission to EMJ as outlined below.

-Monographs or set of articles on specific themes appearing in a Special Issues of the Journal
+- Monographs or sets of articles on specific themes appearing in a Special Issues of the Journal

 N.B.
 Articles are not acceptable if previously published or submitted elsewhere in print or electronic format, except in the form of abstracts in proceedings of conferences.